Ayebilla/DSA/.github/ISSUE_TEMPLATE/proposal.md

 ---
 name: Proposal
-about: Wanted to add Algorithm.
-This issue best for you...
+about: Wanted to add documentation for doubly linked list algorithm.
-title: '<!--Algorithm name]--> in <!--[language-->'
+title: '<!--Algorithm name]--> in <!--[en-->'
 labels: Proposal
 assignees: ''